helidon-io/helidon/tests/benchmark/jmh/README.md

 The standard runner timing, profiler, and `scenario` properties use the `quic.server.admission.jmh.` prefix. `scenario` accepts a comma-separated subset of the six names above.
 Keep all six for comparable full evidence.
-Evidence mode derives all final paths from the campaign root and unique `runId`; independent result or output overrides are rejected.
+Evidence mode derives all final paths from the controlled evidence root and unique `runId`; independent result or output overrides are rejected.
 Every evidence invocation exclusively claims its six-file JSON, log, properties, source-manifest, build-manifest, and controlled-build-log bundle before JMH starts.
 The primary SampleTime distribution is end-to-end loopback lifecycle latency, not packet-crypto cost or physical-network latency.